Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Numerical Results and Discussion

-Considering $K=2$, Fig.~\ref{fig:SER1} plots the SER as a function of the SNR obtained with different receivers described in Section~\ref{sec:Ex} and~\ref{sec:Beam}, and JD demonstrated in~\ref{sec:DD_B}.
-We observe in~Fig.~\ref{fig:SER1} that all the SER curves feature an optimal SNR operating point: at low SNR, the AWGN is dominant; at high SNR, the soft-estimated symbols corresponding to the data symbols with the same phase are hardly distinguishable.
-In between these regimes, the right level of AWGN produces a proper scrambling of the 1-bit quantized signals at the $M$ antennas.
-Remarkably, there is a significant gain with MMSE compared with MRC.
-As demonstrated in Section~\ref{sec:DD_A}, these expected values can be asymptotically obtained with simple scaling of their MRC counterparts in \eqref{eq:Ex MRC}.
-Here, we note that Lemma~\ref{lemma1} leading to \eqref{eq:Ex MMSE} does not hold with Zadoff-Chu pilots, but nonetheless \eqref{eq:as_orth} tends to a very small value.
-As a result, the SER gain with the MMSE receiver is not due to their expected values but the reduced dispersion of the soft-estimated symbols around them.
-Furthermore, we can see from Fig.~\ref{fig:SER1} that the SER obtained with MRC and MMSE receivers with imperfect CSI are better than that with perfect CSI.
-This is because these receivers with perfect CSI are not adopted for 1-bit ADCs; as a consequence, they ignore the quantization distortion while the channel estimate takes into account the inherent scaling ambiguity in the observed data, as mentioned in \cite{Ngu21}.
+Considering $K=2$, Fig.~\ref{fig:SER1} plots the SER as a function of the SNR obtained with the different receivers described in Section~\ref{sec:Ex} and~\ref{sec:Beam} and JD presented in~\ref{sec:DD_B}.
+We observe that all the SER curves exhibit an optimal SNR operating point: at low SNR, the AWGN is dominant; at high SNR, the soft-estimated symbols corresponding to the data symbols with the same phase become indistinguishable (see, e.g., Fig.~\ref{fig:scatter0_b}).
+Between these regimes, a judicious amount of AWGN produces a beneficial variability in the 1-bit quantized signals across the $M$ antennas.
+This controlled scrambling improves symbol separability after combining.
+As a result, the performance exhibits a non-monotonic dependence on the AWGN power.
+This behavior is reminiscent of stochastic resonance in nonlinear systems, where an appropriate noise level can enhance detection performance.
+This phenomenon arises to a much lesser extent in systems employing 2- or 3-bit ADCs, since their additional quantization levels allow partial recovery of the amplitude information even at high SNR.
+Remarkably, MMSE provides a significant gain compared with MRC.
+As demonstrated in Section~\ref{sec:DD_A}, the expected values of the soft-estimated symbols with MMSE can be asymptotically obtained by simply scaling their MRC counterparts in \eqref{eq:Ex MRC}.
+Here, we note that Lemma~\ref{lemma1}, which leads to \eqref{eq:Ex MMSE}, does not hold with Zadoff-Chu pilots; however, \eqref{eq:as_orth} still approaches a very small value.
+As a result, the SER gain with MMSE stems from the reduced dispersion of the soft-estimated symbols around their expected values, rather than from the expected values themselves.